RatedYK/ratedyk/README.md

 ## Personal Website

-Check out my personal website to learn more about my work and projects: [www.terrence-chu.com](https://tc-tr6s.onrender.com/)
+Check out my personal website to learn more about my work and projects: [www.terrence-chu.com](https://tc-tr6s.onrender.com/) <outdated, but still, I want to show off the unique design!>

 Looking forward to connecting with you!